kserve/website/docs/modelserving/v1beta1/transformer/feast/README.md

     ```

 ## Run a prediction
-The first step is to prepare inputs for the inference request.
+Prepare the inputs for the inference request.
 Copy the following Json into a file named `driver-input.json`.

 ```json
 {
   "instances": [[1001], [1002], [1003], [1004], [1005]]
 }
 ```
+Before testing the `InferenceService`, first check if it is in ready state.
-The second step is to [determine the ingress IP and ports](../../../../get_started/first_isvc.md#4-determine-the-ingress-ip-and-ports
+Now, [determine the ingress IP and ports](../../../../get_started/first_isvc.md#4-determine-the-ingress-ip-and-ports
 ) and set `INGRESS_HOST` and `INGRESS_PORT`

 ```bash